-The students will visit Newcastle on Tuesday 13 and Wednesday 14 July as part of NSW Rural High Schools Health Career Week.
+The students will visit the University on Tuesday 14 and Wednesday 15 July as part of Rural High Schools Health Career Week.

-Travelling from as far afield as Tamworth, Broken Hill, Lismore, Orange and Dubbo, the Year 11 and 12 students have shown interest in pursuing a career in the medical and health science fields.
+Travelling from as far afield as Tamworth, Broken Hill, Lismore, Orange and Dubbo, the Year 10 and 11 students have shown interest in pursuing a career in the medical and health science fields.

-The week exposes students to city and university life, and while in Newcastle the students will take a tour of the John Hunter Hospital and visit the Westpac Rescue Helicopter Base.
+The week exposes students to city and university life, and while in Newcastle the students will hear about the University's degrees and take a tour of the John Hunter Hospital.

-The Rural High Schools Health Career Week is a joint initiative of the University of Newcastle, the University of New South Wales and the University of Sydney.
+The Rural High Schools Health Career Week is a joint initiative between the University of Newcastle, the University of New South Wales and the University of Sydney.